Cairn shareholders back €14m land deal with director

 Cairn Homes’ shareholders have backed the housebuilder’s €14 million purchase of a site belonging to Alan McIntosh, one of its leading investors.

-The company last month announced that it had agreed to buy a site in Stillorgan, Dublin from the Emerald Fund Icav, controlled by Mr McIntosh, a non-executive director and major shareholder.
+The company last month announced that it had agreed to buy a site in Stillorgan, Dublin from the Emerald Fund Irish Collective Asset-management Vehicle (Icav), controlled by Mr McIntosh, a non-executive director and major shareholder.

 Results from the extraordinary general meeting held on Monday to approve the deal show that shareholders with 87.09 per cent of the company backed the purchase.